Siberian natural resources: Coal

-at Transiberian railway, in 480 km, and the Maritime province near the Vladivostok area.
+at Transiberian railway, in 480 km, and Primorsky Krai near the Vladivostok area.

 Petrol

 Northern Sakhalin island holds large quantities of petrol.
 The ownership of these reserves is an ongoing concern between the Japanese and Russian governments.
-Other sources are found off the coast of Kamchatka and Ohkostk, the rest of Siberia is not currently seen as rich in Petroleum.
-With the exception of petrol pits in Central Asia and the Urals.
+Other sources are found off the coast of Kamchatka and Ohkostk.
+The rest of Siberia is not currently seen as rich in petroleum, with the exception of petrol pits in Central Asia and the Urals.
 These last (referring to the Turkestan zone) are an extension of the Caucasian petrol zone and the mentioned Ural petrol sources.